 Recurrent kidney infections may result from an underlying medical problem, such as a structural abnormality.
-Your doctor may refer you to a kidney specialist (nephrologist) or urinary surgeon (urologist) for an evaluation to determine if urologic abnormalities may be causing your infections.
-A structural abnormality may need to be surgically repaired.
+Your doctor may refer you to a kidney specialist (nephrologist) or urinary surgeon (urologist) for an evaluation to determine whether urologic abnormalities may be causing your infections.
+You may need surgery to repair a structural abnormality.

 You Are ...
 The Campaign for Mayo Clinic